evolbioinfo/goalign/docs/commands/rename.md

 ## Commands

 ### rename
-This command renames all sequences of the input alignment (fasta or phylip) by 2 ways:
+This command renames all sequences of the input alignment (fasta or phylip) in 3 ways:

 * Using a map file.
 The map file  is tab separated, with the following fields: